-SCRANTON, Feb.
-7 – A staffer from state Rep. Marty Flynn's office will provide outreach assistance from 9 a.m. to noon Wednesday, March 15 at the Clarks Green Borough Building, 104 N. Abington Road.
+SCRANTON, March 6 – A staff member from state Rep. Marty Flynn's office will provide outreach assistance from 9 a.m. to noon Wednesday, March 15 at the Clarks Green Borough Building, 104 N. Abington Road.
 Read more

-SCRANTON, Feb.
-6 – Older residents with questions about Medicare or health insurance coverage should visit state Rep. Marty Flynn’s office during his monthly outreach next week.
+SCRANTON, March 6 – Older residents with questions about Medicare or health insurance coverage should visit state Rep. Marty Flynn’s office during his monthly outreach next week.
 Read more

 Contact form was unable to load.
 If the problem continues, please contact the webmaster.

 Please use the form below to sign up for email updates.
 By completing this form your are acknowledging your request to receive periodic email updates.

 Find your representative by address, district, or member's name.
 Click a button below to start your search.